parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### Jobs

-There is no Job functionality in Parse Server.
+There is no background job functionality in Parse Server.
 If you have scheduled jobs, port them over to a self-hosted solution using a wide variety of open source job queue projects.
 A popular one is [kue](https://github.com/Automattic/kue).
 Alternatively, if your jobs are simple, you could use a cron job.

 #### Push Notifications

-Parse Server implements basic transactional pushes for channels and queries.
+Parse Server implements basic transactional pushes to iOS and Android devices using channels or queries.
 Check out the [Push Guide](https://github.com/ParsePlatform/parse-server/wiki/Push) for the details.

-#### Exporting GCM Registration IDs
+##### Exporting GCM Registration IDs

 Parse supports sending pushes to Android devices via Google Cloud Messaging (GCM).
 By default, the GCM registration IDs (stored in the `deviceToken` field) for your app are associated with Parse's GCM sender ID, which won't work after Parse is retired.
 You may want to take these actions to have your app register with a different GCM sender ID, which will make the registration IDs in the `deviceToken` field exportable to other push providers: